AdobeDocs/experience-platform.en/help/destinations/destination-sdk/file-based-sample-profile-generation-api.md

 Before continuing, please review the [getting started guide](./getting-started.md) for important information that you need to know in order to successfully make calls to the API, including how to obtain the required destination authoring permission and required headers.

+>[!IMPORTANT]
+>
+>Use this API endpoint to generate sample profiles to use when making calls to [test if your destination is configured correctly](file-based-destination-testing-api.md), by using *destination instance ID* as a query parameter.

 ## Generate sample profiles based on the source schema to use when testing your destination {#generate-sample-profiles-source-schema}

-You can generate sample profiles based on the source schema by making a GET request to the `authoring/sample-profiles/` endpoint and providing the ID of a destination instance that you created based on the destination configuration that you want to test.
+You can generate sample profiles based on the source schema by making a GET request to the `authoring/sample-profiles/` endpoint with the destination instance ID of the destination that you want to test.

 To get the ID of a destination instance, you must first create a connection in the Experience Platform UI to your destination before attempting to test your destination.
 Read the [activate destination tutorial](/help/destinations/ui/activation-overview.md) and see the tip below for how to get the destinations instance ID to use for this API.